Sterling Jewelers: Sex discrimination and sexual harassment proceedings

 Sterling Jewelers is being sued by 69,000 female employees and former employees for sexual harassment and sex discrimination in an ongoing class arbitration proceeding, In February 2017, The Washington Post obtained and reported on declarations made by about 250 women and men who worked for the company.
 The declarations state that men in supervisory roles at Kay Jewelers and Jared the Galleria of Jewelry sexually harassed younger saleswomen by groping, making demeaning comments, and demanding of sexual favors in return for promotions and higher pay.
 Signet Jewelers's CEO Mark Light and other senior executives were among those accused of demanding sexual favors.
 The former employees also accuse Sterling of wage violations, contending that women at the company were "systematically paid less than men and passed over for promotions given to less experienced male colleagues."
 The company denies the allegations.

 Separately, the Equal Employment Opportunity Commission brought sex discrimination claims against the company in 2008.
 In May 2017, the EEOC and Sterling Jewelers settled the case by a consent decree; under the settlement, Sterling Jewelers does not have to pay a monetary sum and does not acknowledge any wrongdoing, but agreed to adopt new anti-discrimination policies and to hire an independent expert to review the company's compensation and promotion policies.
 The EEOC settlement does not affect the separate class action proceeding.

 Credit card practices case

 On January 16, 2019, Sterling Jewelers paid $11 million under a settlement with the Consumer Financial Protection Bureau.
 The Bureau's investigations concluded that Sterling violated the Consumer Financial Protection Act of 2010 by signing customers up for store credit without their knowledge or consent and enrolling them in payment-protection insurance.
 The investigations also found that the company violated the Truth in Lending Act when customers were signed-up for credit-card accounts without receiving an application from them.
-Sterling's parent company, Signet Jewelers Ltd, refused the allegations but then accepted the settlement.
+Sterling's parent company, Signet Jewelers Ltd, refuted the allegations but then accepted the settlement.